Kingsford-Group/sad/README.md

 ### Detect and categorize anomalies
 bin/SAD is the main method for anomaly detection.
 It can be executed with the following command:
 ```
-bin/SAD <annotation.gtf> <salmon quant.sf> <expected distribution> <observed distribution> <output prefix>
+bin/SAD <annotation.gtf> <salmon quant.sf> <expected distribution> <observed distribution> <output prefix> (number_threads)
 ```
-Please refer to the SAD output for the output specification for this executable.
+Note that the order of the input arguments matters.Please refer to the SAD output for the output specification for this executable.